Faculty Grievance Policy

 Time Limit – The faculty member/grievant must file the grievance no later than 30 (thirty) business days after the faculty member learns (or reasonably be expected to have learned) of the action or condition that gave rise to the grievance.
 The hearing officer may consider only those grievances that are filed in a timely manner.

-Hearing Officer – If the grievance involves termination or non-renewal of a faculty member’s employment at the end of the contract period, or an issue related to wages, hours, or conditions of work, or an appeal as provided under paragraph 3 of PPS 8.08 the president will appoint a tenured administrator from an academic unit outside the college in which the grievance was initiated (on an ad hoc basis) to serve as the hearing officer.
+Hearing Officer – If the grievance involves termination or non-renewal of a faculty member’s employment at the end of the contract period, or an issue related to wages, hours, or conditions of work, or an appeal as provided under Section 01.03 of this policy, the president will appoint a tenured administrator from an academic unit outside the college in which the grievance was initiated (on an ad hoc basis) to serve as the hearing officer.
 Should more than one grievance be filed concurrently, additional hearing officers may be appointed as needed.

 Communication – The president will forward the grievance to the provost who will send copies to (1) the hearing officer, (2) the responding party(s), (3) the appropriate chair and dean, and (4) the chair of the Faculty Senate.